mizuki-nana/coreVM/README.md

 32-bit signed integer, in order to perform any arithmetic operations on it.

 ### Garbage Collection
-The garbage collection layer is responsible for cleaning up dead objects from the object heap.
+The garbage collection layer is responsible for cleaning up unreachable objects on the heap.
 The garbage collector is designed to be configured to use one of several types of garbage collection schemes.
 Currently only the "reference counting" scheme is supported.

 The garbage collector is tightly coupled with the object heap in terms of their